-This specification is part of the DOCSIS[®] family of specifications developed by Cable Television Laboratories (CableLabs).
+This specification is part of the DOCSIS® family of specifications developed by Cable Television Laboratories (CableLabs).
 In particular, this specification is part of a series of specifications that defines the third generation of high-speed data-over-cable systems.
-This specification was developed for the benefit of the cable industry, and includes contributions by operators and vendors from North America, Europe, and other regions.
+This specification was developed for the benefit of the cable industry, and includes contributions by operators and vendors from North America, Europe, China, and other regions.

 There are differences in the cable spectrum planning practices adopted for different networks in the world.
-Therefore, two options for physical layer technology are included, which have equal priority and are not required to be interoperable.
+Therefore, three options for physical layer technology are included, which have equal priority and are not required to be interoperable.
 One technology option is based on the downstream multi-program television distribution that is deployed in North America using 6 MHz channeling.
-The other technology option is based on the corresponding European multi-program television distribution.
-Both options have the same status, notwithstanding that the document structure does not reflect this equal priority.
-The first of these options is defined in Sections 5 and 6, whereas the second is defined by replacing the content of those sections with the content of Annex B. Correspondingly, [ITU-T J.83-B] and [CEA-542-B] apply only to the first option, and [EN 300 429] only to the second.
-Compliance with this document requires compliance with the one or the other of these implementations, not with both.
+The second technology option is based on the corresponding European multi-program television distribution.
+The third technology option is based on the corresponding Chinese multi-program television distribution.
+All three options have the same status, notwithstanding that the document structure does not reflect this equal priority.
+The first of these options is defined in Sections 5 and 6, whereas the second is defined by replacing the content of those sections with the content of Annex D. The third is defined by replacing the content of those sections with the content of Annex D. The third is defined by replacing the content of the second and third.
+Compliance with this document requires compliance with the one or the other of these implementations, not with all three.
 It is not required that equipment built to one option shall interoperate with equipment built to the other.

 These optional physical-layer technologies allow operators flexibility in mandated areas of operation, including any frequency planning, EMC (electromagnetic compatibility), and safety requirements.
 For example, the 6 MHz downstream based option defined in Sections 5 and 6 might be deployable within an 8 MHz channel plan.
 Compliance with frequency planning and EMC requirements is not covered by this specification and remains the operators' responsibility.
-In this respect, [FCC15] and [FCC76] are relevant to North America and [EG 201 212], [EN 50083-1], [EN 50083-2], [EN 50083-7], [EN 50083-10], [EN 60950-1], [EN 61000-6-1], and [EN 61000-6-3] are relevant to the European Union.
+In this respect, [FCC15] and [FCC76] are relevant to North America and [EG 201 212], [EN 50083-1], [EN 50083-2], [EN 50083-7], [EN 50083-10], [EN 60950-1], [EN 61000-6-1], and [EN 61000-6-3] are relevant to the European Union; [GB 8898-2001] and [GB/T 11318.1-1996] are relevant to China.

-Backwards compatibility with earlier versions of that technology [DOCSIS RFI 2.0] is only ensured within the same technology options referred to above and not between the two options.
+Backwards compatibility with earlier versions of that technology [DOCSIS RFI 2.0] is only ensured within the same technology options referred to above and not between the three options.